UzairRan/UzairRan/README.md

-# Hi there, I'm Uzair Rana 👋
+# Hi there, I'm Uzair Shafique 👋

-I'm a **Data Analyst** and **Data Scientist** dedicated to extracting valuable insights from data.
-My expertise spans across various technologies and tools.
-Proficient in Python and R programming, I have a solid foundation in data analysis, visualization, and manipulation.
-My goal is to leverage these skills, along with my expertise in machine learning, to drive data-driven decision-making and contribute to the success of forward-thinking organizations.
+Hello!
+I'm Uzair Shafique, a **Data Scientist** and **ML Scientist** with over 2 years of freelance experience delivering actionable insights using Python, SQL, and machine learning.
+As a medicine student, I blend healthcare knowledge with advanced machine learning skills to drive innovation across healthcare and other industries.
+Proficient in data visualization with Tableau and Excel, I specialize in uncovering valuable patterns with AI and ML.

 ## 🔧 Skills
 ### Languages